-Through October 15, 2021, the Homeless Trust has become involved in relocating residents at six (6) properties throughout Miami-Dade County in hotels at a total cost of approximately \$1.3 million (this figure is inclusive of costs associated with relocations in 3 buildings below 25 units).
+Through December 31, 2021, the Homeless Trust has become involved in relocating residents at six (6) properties throughout Miami-Dade County in hotels at a total cost of approximately \$2.1 million.
 This has only been possible as a result of resources made available through the Coronavirus Aid, Relief, and Economic Security (CARES) Act funding, a source that is not anticipated to be available in the future.
 Historically, the Homeless Trust has been restricted in the assistance it can provide to residents based on income levels, and under normal circumstances (absent CARES funds) can only provide limited rent support (first, last, and security deposit) or lodging in shelters.
-Prior to this proposed amendment to Section 8-5, there has not been a mechanism for the cost recovery from owners in instances where the Homeless Trust has become involved to assist residents.
+Prior to this proposed amendment to Section 8-5, there has not been a mechanism for cost recovery from owners in instances where the Homeless Trust has become involved to assist residents.

 It should also be noted that the City of Miami Beach currently has an ordinance in place which applies the responsibility of relocation of residents upon the respective property owner and allows the City to undertake the relocations and assess the owner if immediate action is not taken.
-However, the City of Miami Beach's ordinance is different from the proposed amendment to Section 8-5, in that it applies independently of number of units in a building.
-The City of Miami Beach also employs a policy whereby a maximum of seven (7) days of hotel placement and meals is provided to residents requiring relocation.
-If the closure results in displacement greater than seven (7) days, the City will also provide displaced tenants with financial assistance equivalent to the value of three month's rent.
 Fiscal impact data provided by Miami Beach for 6 buildings experiencing closure in 2021 amounts to less than \$5,000 dollars, with all but one building owner assuming the relocation responsibility.
-Of these six (6) buildings, three (3) have fewer than 25 units.

 A potential future funding mechanism that the Board of County Commissioners can consider establishing to support this code amendment involves a revolving fund whereby an initial amount funding is allocated through from the general fund through the budgeting process to administer relocations when necessary.
 The fund would be replenished as property owners repay the County for costs incurred or as liens placed on the properties for non-payment are satisfied.
-An implementing order or other standard operating procedure governing key parameters of the relocation program authorized in the ordinance would be of benefit in further estimating possible fiscal impact.
-Among parameters to be established are the maximum relocation period, nature of alternate housing to be provided (hotel voucher, shelters, etc.), scope of expenses to be assessed onto the building owner (housing, food, parking, etc.), and others.
-Utilizing data from the Homeless Trust, 7 days of a single household's relocation expenses (lodging, food, etc.) in a hotel is on the order of \$1,750, or approximately \$250 a day.
-Other housing alternatives include the Red Cross, which presently provides up to 3 days of lodging in a shelter.
-Limits in the amount of assistance to be provided as are employed in Miami Beach would assist in mitigating the potential fiscal impact to the County.
-Applying the data set provided by the Homeless Trust regarding recent relocation expenses incurred yields a preliminary estimate for initial funding required on the order of \$1 to \$2 million, with the budget to be reassessed and adjusted as necessary after the first year.
+The amendment to Section 8-5 in the substitute item would provide authorization for County to assist in resident relocations by providing crisis housing placement and three meals a day for seven days after the building is vacated, and if the building still not occupiable or the owner taken responsibility after this period, the County would be authorized to provide displaced residents with financial assistance in an amount not to exceed three months' fair market rent, as defined by the United States Department of Housing and Urban Development.
+Considering the assistance limitations in the ordinance and the data set provided by the Homeless Trust regarding recent relocation expenses incurred, yields a preliminary estimate for initial funding required on the order of \$1 to \$2 million, with the budget to be reassessed and adjusted as necessary after the first year.

 Should this legislation be adopted, the relocation of residents will be facilitated by the Office of Emergency Management in coordination with building jurisdictions throughout Miami-Dade and the Homeless Trust, as necessary.
 The formal noticing of property owners regarding required payment of costs associated with resident relocations and the appeal process outlined in the ordinance will be coordinated by OEM.
-The Department of Regulatory and Economic Resources will facilitate hearings before the Unsafe Structures Appeals Board as needed.
+The Department of Regulatory and Economic Resources will facilitate hearings before the Unsafe Structures Board or Appeal Panel as needed.
 The assessment and collection of liens, when necessary, will be undertaken by the Finance Department.
 It is anticipated that the effort required by municipalities and the various Departments to effectuate the ordinance can be absorbed by existing staff, however, reassessment may be required after the first year of implementation based on the volume of buildings necessitating vacation and confirmation of resources required.